-The earliest Adbusters website on the Wayback Machine reads like a tamer, more Canadian, version of Alex Jones’ operation.
+The earliest Adbusters website on the Wayback Machine reads like a tamer, more Canadian, version of Alex Jones’s operation.
 Greeting you on the intro page is a Marshall McLuhan quote about “guerrilla information war.”
-Above its table of contents is the All Seeing Eye engraving from US currency.
+Above its table of contents is the all-seeing eye engraving from US currency.

 “There’s a war on for your mind!” is the current InfoWars tagline.
 Not too far from the early Adbusters (the “Journal of the Mental Environment”) which promised to “take on the archetypal mind polluters — Marlboro, Budweiser, Benetton, Coke, McDonalds, Calvin Klein — and beat them at their own game.”

 Oddly for a site now considered left-wing, Adbusters 1.0. was cheesily evasive about its political position, claiming to be “neither left nor right, but straight ahead.”